Starter for Ten

-The next running of the Starter for Ten will be held on 14 to 16 March 2017 at the Mount Hotel, Tettenhall, Wolverhampton.
-Applications are now closed for the 2017 Course.
-If you would like to reserve a place for the 2018 course please contact Mike Holland at email@example.com
+The next running of the Starter for Ten will be held on 13 to 15 March 2018.
+The booking form will be available in the Autumn.
+However, if you would like to reserve a place for the 2018 course please contact Mike Holland at firstname.lastname@example.org

 For those with more experience of working in law of agriculture and the countryside, the Fellowship of the Agricultural Law Association awards those who attend the advanced training and pass a written examination a badge of excellence by which they may distinguish themselves.

 It is a requirement that candidates for the Fellowship must have been ordinary members of ALA for at least one full subscription year (from April to March) in order to enroll.